OndrejNepozitek/Edgar-DotNet/docs/grid2d/corridors.md

 foreach (var connection in graph.Edges)
 {
-    // We manually insert a new room between each neighboring rooms in the graph levelDescription.AddRoom(corridorCounter, corridorRoomDescription);
+    // We manually insert a new room between each pair of neighboring rooms in the graph levelDescription.AddRoom(corridorCounter, corridorRoomDescription);

     // And instead of connecting the rooms directly, we connect them to the corridor room